vporton/carbon-flow/README.md

 - the M+ token represents retired carbon credits;
 - the M- token represents non-retired carbon credits.

-The token owner whose ultimate ancestor is the owner of M+ is called an _issuer_.

 The token owner whose ultimate ancestor is the owner of M- is called an _carbon credit authority_.

-So, we have two trees (there may be more, see the next paragraph): the tree of child/parent relationships between issuers and the tree of child/parent relationships between carbon credit authorities.
+So, we have the M+ token _and_ a tree of tokens of child/parent relationships between authorities rooting in M- token (there may be more, see the next paragraph).

 Remark: In fact they are not trees but directed graphs.

-There may be token owners who are neither issuers not authorities (either tokens unrelated with our carbon counting project (That's fine, there is no reason to use my project only for carbon counting, it may be useful also for something other.) or token owners temporarily not having M+ or M- as the ultimate ancestor).
+There may be token owners who are not authorities (either tokens unrelated with our carbon counting project (That's fine, there is no reason to use my project only for carbon counting, it may be useful also for something other.) or token owners temporarily not having M+ or M- as the ultimate ancestor).

 A token owner can change its parent at any moment of time by its own will.
-(But if he does this, his swap limits (see below) are reset to zero until its new parent wishes to increase his limits.)
+(But if he does this, his token is disabled (unless now has not parent) and his swap limits (see below) are reset to zero until its new parent wishes to increase his limits.)

 ## Token flow

 Anybody can swap a child token he holds for the same amount of its parent token.

+It is useful to build a hieararchical system of authorities with the root in M- token.

 ## Security measures